jordip/prompt-generator-api/README.md

 ### Optional arguments

 - temperature
-  - A higher temperature will produce more diverse results, but with a higher risk of less coherent text
+  - A higher temperature will produce more diverse results, but with a higher risk of less coherent text.
 - top_k
-  - The number of tokens to sample from at each step
+  - The number of tokens to sample from at each step.
 - max_length
-  - The maximum number of tokens for the output of the model
+  - The maximum number of tokens for the output of the model.
 - repetition_penalty
-  - The penalty value for each repetition of a token
+  - The penalty value for each repetition of a token.
 - num_return_sequences
-  - The number of results to generate
+  - The number of results to generate.

-## Sample request

-`curl http://127.0.0.1:5000/generate -H "Content-Type: application/json" -d '{"prompt":"cat with sunglasses"}' -X POST`

 ## Features

 ### Blacklist